azavaxhuman/SQLiteWeb_Marzban/README.md

 ## 🍀 Features

 - Automatically install and configure sqlite-web
+- Generate Random Path to Access SQLite-web (or you can set your own path)
 - Create and manage SQLite databases
 - Browse and edit tables and data
 - Search and filter data